Highlights of Wimbledon day 10

 Latvia’s Ostapenko has been far from her best in her first semi-final at the All England Club, committing 19 unforced errors as she dropped her first set of the championship.

-Reporting by Hardik Vyas in Bengaluru; Editing by Toby Davis and David Goodman
+Reporting by Hardik Vyas in Bengaluru; Editing by Catherine Evans